particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 # {{title}}

 Webhooks lets you connect Particle events to other services on the Internet.

+- A number of popular services are in the [integration gallery](/integrations/introduction/).
+These pre-configure many of the webhook settings for you.
-If you're new to webhooks, you should start at [the guide for webhooks](/integrations/webhooks/) before continuing on here.
+- If you're new to webhooks, you can start at [the guide for webhooks](/integrations/webhooks/) which is more of a tutorial.

 You can create and administer webhooks with the [Console](https://console.particle.io) and the [Command Line Interface (CLI)](https://particle.io/cli).